NHSDigital/nhs-notify-supplier-api/docs/pages/index.md

 The API is defined through an Open API Specification `.yml` file.

+The next version of the specification file is found within [/specifications](/specification/api/notify-supplier-phase1.yml)

 Released versions of the specification can be found within [latest releases](https://github.com/NHSDigital/nhs-notify-supplier-api/releases)

-The current specification file is found within [/specifications](/specification/api/notify-supplier-phase1.yml)

 ## Related Repos